 You can't nominate a trust, a charity or any other organisation.
-If you want a charity or other organisation to benefit you may consider assigning your plan into a trust instead.

 You can't make nominations you or your estate would benefit from.
 This means you can't nominate yourself, your estate, or make nominations to anyone in exchange for money or any other benefit.
 We won't be responsible for checking this and are entitled to rely on you keeping to these limits.
 If you don't, we can't be held responsible by any party who might be affected by that.